Mortgages in Spain.

 This example illustrates the ability to structure financing in Spain for a young, non-resident profile, under attractive and secure conditions.

-Practical tip #3 from Terreta: present your purchase as a second home rather than a rental investment.
+Terreta's Practical Tip #3: Present your purchase as a second home rather than a rental investment.
 Banks often offer better terms.

 Should you take out a mortgage in Spain, or seek financing in your country of tax residence?